The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Introduction

-In this study, we create a novel theory from scratch to approximately estimate the training accuracy for two-layer neural networks on random datasets.
-Its main idea is based on the regions of linearity represented by NN models \citep{pascanu_number_2014}, which derives from common insights of the Perceptron.
-Specifically, the studied subjects are: \begin{itemize} \item \textbf{Classifier model}: the two-layer fully-connected neural networks (FCNN) with $d-L-1$ architecture, in which the length of input vectors ($\in R^d$) is d, the hidden layer has $L$ neurons (with ReLU activation), and the output layer has one neuron with the Sigmoid function.
-This FCNN is for two-class classifications and outputs of the FCNN are values in [0,1] \item \textbf{Dataset}: $N$ random (uniformly distributed) vectors in $R^d$ belonging to two classes with labels ‘0’ and ‘1’, and the number of samples for each class is the same. \item \textbf{Metrics}: training accuracy. \end{itemize}
+Specifically, the studied subjects are: \begin{itemize} \item \textbf{Classifier model}: the two-layer fully-connected neural networks (FCNN) with $d-L-1$ architecture, in which the length of input vectors ($\in R^d$) is d, the hidden layer has $L$ neurons (with ReLU activation), and the output layer has one neuron, using the Sigmoid activation function.
+This FCNN is for two-class classifications and outputs of the FCNN are values in [0,1] \item \textbf{Dataset}: $N$ random (uniformly distributed) vectors in $R^d$ belonging to two classes with labels ‘0’ and ‘1’, and the number of samples for each class is the same.
+We consider that the uniformly-distributed dataset is an extreme situation for classification; its predicted accuracy is thus the lower-bound for all other situations. \item \textbf{Metrics}: training accuracy. \end{itemize}

-The paradigm we use to study the FCNN is similar to that of research in physics.
-First, we find a simplified system to examine; second, we create a theory based on several hypotheses to predict or estimate results of the system.
-Third, for the most important step, we apply experiments to verify the proposed theory by comparing predicted results with real outcomes of the system.
-If the predictions are close to the real results, we could accept the theory or update it to make predictions/estimates more accurate.
-Otherwise, we abandon this theory and seek another one.
+We focus on the training accuracy instead of the test accuracy because the main idea is to understand the mechanism of NN models by the approach of estimating training accuracy, but not to analyze their performances.
+The paradigm we use to study the FCNN is the following: \begin{enumerate} \item We find a simplified system to examine. \item We create a theory based on the Hypotheses~\ref{hyp:1} and \ref{hyp:2} to predict or estimate outputs of the system. \item For the most important step, we perform experiments to test the proposed theory by comparing actual outputs of the system with predicted outputs.
+If the predictions are close to the real results, we could accept the theory, or update it to make predictions/estimates more accurate by these heuristic observations (empirical corrections).
+Otherwise, we abandon this theory and seek another one. \end{enumerate}